SlugBot/web/patch_notes.md

   - Improved UI when using a scan through a rootkit.
   - Fixed `/challenge team` command showing default teams.
   - Fixed last match played time being incorrectly saved.
+  - Fixed matches not terminating when all members have left.

 *****************************